842Mono/FacebookBot_SE2016/README.md

 I think we don't need to use github at all, but I added the code as a github repo here anyway

+Here's what I did:

-Anyways I think you can add the github remote like this
+Added the github remote like this

 `git remote add github https://github.com/842Mono/TheBot.git`

-Then you can also push to github the same way as usual
+Then to push to github:

 `git push github master`